 A more secure way to provide remote access to all your company systems is with a virtual private network (VPN).
 A VPN creates a secure link between your network and your employee’s computer across the internet.

 All the information sent between the two is scrambled, so nobody can intercept it, and you can access all the resources on your company network just as if you were in the office.

 Setting up a secure VPN can be a complicated task that may require an investment in extra hardware and software.
-Dell can talk you through what you need to do.
 Because a VPN allows wide access to your company systems, you need to take adequate security precautions too.

 Indeed, because allowing any level of remote access increases the security risk to your business, it’s important you evaluate the potential threats and take steps to keep your data safe.